Desert Community Orchestra

 DCO has hosted international guest soloists over the years.
 The list of celebrities includes Alan Paul of Manhattan Transfer, Camilla Arnold, Terry Glenny, Diva Jones, Gerardo Tamez, Sherri Stark, Lawrence Spector, Bethany Grace Folsom, and The Neave Trio.

-Robert Martinez conducted the orchestra from 1995 - 2024.
-Maestro Mark Hatter conducted the September 2024 Pops Concert, and Caleb Yanez Glickman conducted the December 2024 Christmas In Ridgecrest concert.
-David Newby will be conducting the March 2025 Winter Concert.
+Robert Martinez held a 29-year long conducting role with the orchestra from 1995 - 2024.
+Mark Hatter brought energy and flair to the September 2024 Pops Concert, while Caleb Yanez Glickman led the festive December 2024 Christmas in Ridgecrest performance.
+David Newby took the podium for the March 2025 Winter Concert, and Emmanuel Rojas was our featured conductor for the inspiring Young Artist Concert in May 2024.

 Meet the Musician